BusinessOptics/fn_graph/README.rst

 It aims to:

 #.
-Make moving between the analyst space to production. amd back, simpler and less error prone.
+Make moving between the analyst space to production, and back, simpler and less error prone.
 #.
 Make it easy to view the intermediate results of computations to easily diagnose errors.
 #.
 Solve common analyst issues like creating reusable, composable pipelines and caching results.
 #.
 Visualizing models in an intuitive way.